Tanaka-Group/EczemaNet2/README.md

 	journal = {JID Innovations}
 }
 ```

-The original EczemaNet research can be found [here](https://github.com/Tanaka-Group/EczemaNet).
+You may also find the original EczemaNet research useful, which can be found [here](https://github.com/Tanaka-Group/EczemaNet).

 ## License

 This open source version of EczemaNet2 is licensed under the GPLv3 license, which can be found in the [LICENSE](/LICENSE) file.

 A closed source version of EczemaNet is also available without the restrictions of the GPLv3 license with a software usage agreement from Imperial College London.
-For more information, please contact Diana Yin <d.yin@imperial.ac.uk>.
+For more information, please contact [Diana Yin](mailto:d.yin@imperial.ac.uk).

 ```
 EczemaNet2: Reliable detection of eczema areas for fully automated